Strategy & Governance

 Then implementation reveals the real cost: staff time, training load, ongoing data hygiene, and the operational burden of one more system.
 Programs wants speed.
 Finance wants control.
 Development wants better reporting.

 Simple governance fix: Name tradeoffs explicitly before moving forward.
 Then decide whether to simplify, phase, or revisit the decision.
+Ask: "Who wins if we do this?
+Who pays?"

 A contract auto-renews in 30 days.